Ruby Glow Peperomia (Peperomia graveolens) Indoor Care, Propagation, Problems with Remedies

 The best potting mix for Ruby Glow Peperomia should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.

-Ruby Peperomia is prone to root-rot if the soil gets soggy (retains too much water), therefore, Cactus and Succulents Soil is ideal for this plant as it drains easily.
-Buy Cactus and Succulents Soil from Etsy.
+Ruby Peperomia is prone to root-rot if the soil gets soggy (retains too much water), therefore, cactus and succulents mix is ideal for this plant as it drains easily.

 Repotting